 Implementing Fast AlphaZero

-AlphaZero combines Monte Carlo Tree Search with a neural network that predicts two things: which moves are good, and who’s winning.
-The training loop is simple:
+AlphaZero combines Monte Carlo tree search with a neural network that predicts two things: which moves are good (a policy) and who’s winning the position (a value).
+The training loop is conceptually simple:

-3. Test if the new network is better than the old one
+3. Test whether the new network beats the previous one.

-The neural network outputs a policy vector π (move probabilities) and a value estimate $v\in [-1,1]$ for how good the position is.
+The network outputs a policy vector \(\pi\) over moves and a value \(v \in [-1, 1]\) for how good the position looks.
+The policy and value heads share a convolutional trunk:

 1